Luming-L/Project/macs2.md

 chr1    0       115537  0.00000
 chr1    115537  115791  1.00000
 chr1    115791  237643  0.00000
-> already extend when calling peaks. now it is read counts for each bin.
+> skip. already extend when calling peaks. now it is read counts for each bin.
+> We already have regions
 # Step 4: Build local bias track from control
 get maximum number of reads at a certain position
 By default, MACS2 _callpeak_ function computes the local bias by taking the maximum bias from